Baglecake/Local-DDx/sliding_context_windows_info.md

 # LDDx v6: Sliding Context Windows

-One of the most significant innovations in the LDDx v6 system is the implementation of **Sliding Context Windows**.
-This mechanism is what elevates the platform from a series of disconnected agent monologues into a truly collaborative and dynamic diagnostic debate.
+**Sliding Context Windows** elevate the platform from a series of disconnected agent monologues into a collaborative and dynamic diagnostic debate.

 This document explains the core concept, the technical implementation, and the impact of this feature on the system's reasoning capabilities.